A musician passing a mural of Cuba's flag. Jeremy Woodhouse/Getty Images

-To a first-time traveler, Cuba can seem like a confusing jigsaw puzzle, particularly if you’re breaking free of the resorts and traveling around on your own.
+To a first-time visitor, Cuba can seem like a confusing jigsaw puzzle, particularly if you’re breaking free of the seaside resorts and getting around the island on your own.

-The Spanish spoken here is fast and hard to decipher, many streets have two different names and the country’s fickle and highly complicated monetary situation could fill its own guidebook.
+The Spanish spoken here is fast and hard to decipher, many streets have two names, and the country’s fickle and highly complicated monetary situation could fill its own guidebook.
+Yet the Cuba’s pleasures are well worth the research, especially if you prepare before you go.

 1. Double-check your insurance

 You are required to have medical insurance to visit Cuba and will need to bring digital or printed proof of your policy.
 Random checks are made at the airport.
-If you arrive without insurance, you’ll be asked to buy a Cuban policy at the airport for US$30.
+If you arrive without insurance, you’ll need to buy a policy from the local firm, Asistur, which has an office in the immigration hall of the airport.
+The insurance will cost around 4.50–7.50 US dollars (US$) per day.

 2. Fill out your passenger information in advance

-Cuba uses an online form called D’Viajeros to gather traveler information, including immigration and health data, in advance of travel.
-Fill out the form digitally up to 72 hours before your arrival in Cuba.
+Cuba uses an online form called D’Viajeros to gather travelers' information, including immigration and health data, in advance of travel.
+Fill out the form online up to 72 hours before you arrive in Cuba.

 4. Cash and currency: it’s complicated!

 Money in Cuba is confusing, even to Cubans.
-Since the country abolished convertibles (CUC) in January 2021 and took the US dollar out of circulation in June 2021, there has been massive inflation and the emergence of a rampant black market.
-The knock-on effect is a bewildering dual economy.
+Since the country abolished its tourist currency Convertibles in January 2021 and took the US dollar out of circulation in June 2021, there has been massive inflation and the emergence of a rampant underground economy.
+The effect is a bewildering dual economy.

-The official currency of Cuba is the Cuban peso (CUP), but foreign currencies are also widely accepted, especially by private businesses who need hard cash to buy non-rationed goods in MLC (freely convertible currency) shops.
+The official currency of Cuba is the Cuban peso (CUP$), but foreign currencies are widely accepted, especially by private businesses that need hard cash to buy nonrationed goods in shops that accept MLC (Moneda Libremente Convertible, a freely convertible digital currency).

 When buying something from a private business – be it a restaurant, casa particular (private accommodation) or taxi service – it’s usually best to pay in a foreign currency.
 Always ask upfront what currencies they accept and what exchange rate they use for their published peso prices.

-Euros is the most interchangeable currency and the one preferred by Cubans.
+Euros are the most interchangeable currency and the one preferred by Cubans.
 You can also use and exchange Canadian dollars and pound sterling.

-US dollars still circulate on the black market, but we don’t recommend bringing them.
-The best bet, when you arrive, is to keep most of your money in a foreign currency and only change small amounts into pesos for incidentals like museum entry, concert tickets and tips.
+US dollars still circulate in the underground economy, but we don’t recommend bringing them.
+The best bet is to keep most of your money in a foreign currency and only change small amounts into pesos for incidentals like museum entry fees, concert tickets and tips.

 5. MLC is a currency with no cash form